connexcs/docs/spec.md

 # SBC or Class 4 Softswitch

 ConnexCS is a Class 4 Cloud based Softswitch.
 It is delivered as a service aka.
-PaaS (Platform as a Service), it provides a way to deploy a massively scalable distributed system over the globe with minimal technical knowledge.
+PaaS (Platform as a Service).
+It provides a way to deploy a massively scalable distributed system over the globe with minimal technical knowledge.

 ## SBC, Class 4 Softswitch, Proxy?